Skuteč: Administrative division

+Lešany forms an exclave of the municipal territory.

 Geography

 Skuteč is located about 18 km southeast of Chrudim and 26 km southeast of Pardubice.
 It lies mostly the undulating and hilly landscape of the Iron Mountains, the northern part of the municipal territory extends into the Svitavy Uplands.
-A part of the Anenské Valley Nature Reserve around the Anenský Brook is located in the territory.
+A part of the Anenské Valley Nature Reserve around the brook Anenský potok is located in the territory.

 History

 The first written mention of Skuteč is from 1289.
 The settlement was located on a side trade route.
 Skuteč was promoted to a town probably in the first half of the 14th century.
 It was one of the larger towns in the region.
 Its development was slowed down by the Thirty Years' War.
 In 1862 and 1867, the town was severely damaged by large fires.

 Demographics

 Economy

-Skuteč is significantly associated with shoemaking tradition, represented by the company Botas, a.s, and for mining of granite.
-While mining is still active, shoe production in Skuteč has ended in 2022, and it is being considered to move the brand's production elsewhere.
+Skuteč is significantly associated with shoemaking, represented by the company Botas, and for granite mining.
+While mining is still active, shoe production in Skuteč ended in 2022, and it is being considered to move the brand's production elsewhere.